flegaspi700/GDA_Case_Study/Bike Share/Case Study Roadmap - Ask.md

 Deliverable

 Business tasks:
-    Determine how do annual members and casual riders use Cyclistic bikes dierently.
+    -Determine how do annual members and casual riders use Cyclistic bikes dierently.
-    Determine reasons why would casual riders buy Cyclistic annual memberships.
+    -Determine reasons why would casual riders buy Cyclistic annual memberships.
-    Determine how can Cyclistic use digital media to influence casual riders to become members.
+    -Determine how can Cyclistic use digital media to influence casual riders to become members.

 Key Stakeholders:
-        - Lily Moreno
+    -Lily Moreno
-        - Cyclistic marketing analytics team
+    -Cyclistic marketing analytics team
-        - Cyclistic executive team
+    -Cyclistic executive team